What is Tom Kha Gai?

 - 3 tablespoons fresh coriander/cilantro coarsely chopped

-Heat oil in a large stockpot.
-Cook lemongrass, ginger, garlic, chilli, turmeric and cook for about 2 minutes until it start to be fragrant.
+- Heat oil in a large stockpot.
+Cook lemongrass, ginger, galangal, garlic, chilli, turmeric and cook for about 2 minutes until it start to be fragrant.

-Stir in the coconut milk, chicken stock, water, palm sugar and fish sauce.
+- Stir in the coconut milk, chicken stock, straw mushrooms, palm sugar and fish sauce.
 Bring to a boil then add the chicken.
 Reduce heat and simmer for about 10 minutes.